Tools and tips

 Debugging the configuration process

-Sometimes it is necessary to interrupt the configuration process and be able to enter interactive mode somewhere deep in the calls stack.
+Sometimes it is necessary to interrupt the configuration process and be able to enter interactive mode somewhere deep in the call stack.
 The code python module can be used for this.

 In place where you intend the configuration process to be interrupted add the following:

-With this the configuration process will be interrupted and a control given to you.
+With this the configuration process will be interrupted and control given to you.
 You can inspect local scope variables as needed.
-With Control-D that session will be ended and configuration process resumed.
+Use Ctrl-D to exit the debugging session and resume the configuration process.

-Another option could be to use the python debugger pdb.
-Where you want to abort the configuration, add the following:
+Another option could be to invoke the python debugger pdb in the location where you want to start debugging:

 import pdb; pdb.set_trace()